cyrraz/plothist/docs/usage/installation.rst

     .. code-block:: bash

-       uv venv

-       uv pip install --editable ".[dev,test]"
+       uv sync --group dev --group test

-The previous commands create a virtual environment ``.venv`` and install the package in editable mode with the development and test dependencies.
+The previous command creates a virtual environment ``.venv`` and installs the package in editable mode with the development and test dependencies.

 4. To activate the virtual environment, run: